skhiggins/ra_guide/README.md

 2. Force full typeset this document to convert all eps figures to PDF.

 ## ii.
 Generating different presentation versions
-When presenting papers in academic conferences, we will have to generate multiple versions of presentations with different lengths, changing which slides are included in the main presentation and which slides are sent to the appendix.
-The following system helps generate multiple versions of presentations while keeping them all up to date with the latest content and reducing the need for making manual changes:
+When presenting papers at academic conferences, we will have to generate multiple versions of presentations with different lengths, changing which slides we include in the main presentation and which we send to the appendix.
+The following system generates multiple versions of presentations while keeping them all up to date with the latest content and reducing the need for making manual changes:

 1. **Update master presentation**.
     - Generate a "master presentation" with all of the slides that can be included in the different presentation versions.